sebastian-software/effective-css-reset/readme.md

 Welcome to the **Effective/CSS Reset**, a cutting-edge CSS reset infused with sensible enhancements and a keen focus on utilizing system fonts.
 Our project draws inspiration from the remarkable work of numerous pioneers in the field, incorporating best practices and innovative techniques to offer a streamlined and effective CSS foundation.

+## Demo

+Explore our [Storybook Demo](https://effective-css-reset.vercel.app/), hosted on Vercel, to see the various resetted elements in action.
+This interactive demo provides a firsthand look at how our CSS reset performs across different elements and browsers.

 ## Acknowledgements

 This project builds upon the contributions of several key resources in the web development community.
 We extend our gratitude to the authors and maintainers of these works for their insights and innovations: